 must be listed.
 All documentation must be certified, signed and stamped by a bank

 If you are receiving government financial aid or taking a student loan from your home country, you must submit an original document verifying those funds.
-Please be aware that College of DuPage does not offer financial assistance to international students.
+Be aware that College of DuPage does not offer financial assistance to international students.

 Strict immigration regulations severely restrict the employment of foreign nationals residing in the United States.
 Therefore, you must have adequate finances to support yourself while you are a student at College of DuPage.
 On-campus employment is possible for F-1 international students, however, opportunities may be limited.

 Student Services Center (SSC), Room 2225